-The baseline characteristics of participants, including age, sex, and the grade of radiology, are shown in Table 1.
-There was no significant difference between two groups in terms of demographic characteristics (p=0.78, p=0.67, and p=0.74, respectively).
+The baseline characteristics of participants, including age, sex, and the grade of radiology are presented in Table 1.
+There was no significant difference between two groups in terms of demographic characteristics (p=0.78 for age, p=0.67 for sex, and p=0.74 for radiological grading).